Orama-Interactive/Pixelorama-Docs/docs/troubleshooting.md

 Besides that, it is **strongly recommended** that you save often, and keep copies of your files as backups in case something gets lost.

 You can also aid us in our fight against crashes by [reporting issues on GitHub](https://github.com/Orama-Interactive/Pixelorama/issues) and uploading the contents of Pixelorama's log files.
 You can find the log files in `C:\Users\[USERNAME]\AppData\Roaming\Godot\app_userdata\Pixelorama\logs` on Windows, `~/.local/share/godot/app_userdata/Pixelorama/logs` on Linux and `/Users/[USERNAME]/Library/Application Support/Godot/Pixelorama/logs` for macOS.
+It is also extremely helpful, if not necessary, to be as specific as possible with the steps that led to the crash.
+By giving us specific steps to reproduce the issue, we can solve it faster.

 ## Error code 12 when exporting png files